Become a Member

 1. INTRODUCTION

 After your title, you should include your introduction.
 It should be brief and to the point.
-Many students believe that the introduction explaining your "passion" about your topic is where you will be awarded Personal Engagement marks (2/24).
+Many students believe that the introduction should be about explaining your "passion" about your topic.
 That's not true.
 Pleased don't write hundreds of words here.
 Just give a brief introduction into the thought process behind choosing this topic.

 2. RESEARCH QUESTION